Annual Matching Scheme Code

 - to send you alerts and other information specifically relevant to your role as mentor or mentee, unless you have requested us not to do so

-- in aggregated, anonymised statistics about users and patterns of use of the CMS unless you have requested us not to do so
+- in aggregated, anonymised statistics about users and patterns of use of the AMS unless you have requested us not to do so

 - for any other reasonable purpose related to the administration or evaluation of the Scheme.

-3. By applying to join the CMS you agree
+3. By applying to join the AMS you agree

 to the disclosure of the information you have given on your application form (including any sensitive personal data you may have chosen to provide) to the person you are partnered with in your mentoring relationship, unless you have requested us not to do so